XXXTentacion: Early life and education

 When Onfroy was a child, he discovered his uncle's deceased body after the man committed suicide by hanging.
 He referenced his trauma from the incident in multiple songs.
 In 2017, he alluded that he had been sexually abused by an unnamed adult when he was a child.
 Other traumatic events that Onfroy witnessed as a child included someone being physically tortured and someone being raped.
 According to his mother, he was routinely beaten by his father as a child; she claimed that Onfroy's father tried to hit her in front of Onfroy on several occasions.
 In early 2008, when Onfroy was ten, his father was jailed for nine years in Arizona on RICO charges after the Drug Enforcement Administration organized a sting operation.
 His father was deported to Jamaica in late 2016.
-In a 2017 interview, when asked about his relationship with his father, Onfroy sarcastically asked, "What's a father?"
+In a 2017 interview, when asked about his relationship with his father, Onfroy sarcastically answered, "What's a father?"

 Onfroy's interest in music initially started after his aunt persuaded him to begin attending school choir and later church choir.
-He was soon kicked out of the school choir after attacking another student for touching him.
+He would be kicked out of the school choir after attacking another student for touching him.
 He attended Margate Middle School, from which he was later expelled after a series of physical altercations.
 He was subsequently enrolled into Sheridan House Family Ministries by his mother for over six months.
 Onfroy began to listen to rap, nu metal, and hard rock during his time at Sheridan House Family Ministries, which led to him learning how to play the piano and guitar.